prestodb/presto-yarn/README.md

 ### Using YARN label

+This is an optional feature and is not required to run Presto in YARN.
 To guarantee that a certain set of nodes are reserved for deploying Presto we can make use of YARN label expressions.

 * First assign the nodes/subset of nodes with appropriate labels.
 See http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.3.0/bk_yarn_resource_mgt/content/ch_node_labels.html
 * Then set the components in resource.json with yarn.label.expression to have labels to be used when allocating containers for Presto.